apollo

 How to manage the interaction:

-Although there is a possible interaction between Acarbose and Gatiquin Eye Drops 5 ml, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as sweating, shaking, nervousness, palpitations, or excessive hunger, please contact a doctor.
+Although there is a possible interaction, Canagliflozin can be taken with Gatiquin Eye Drops 5 ml if prescribed by the doctor.
+Consult the prescriber if you experience symptoms such as nervousness, confusion, headache, dizziness, drowsiness, tremors, nausea, hunger, weakness, perspiration, palpitation, rapid heartbeat, increased urination, increased thirst, and increased hunger.
+Maintaining blood glucose levels is advised.
 Do not discontinue the medication without consulting a doctor.

 GatifloxacinCisapride